gasparian/PhotoLab-hack/README.md

  4. Finally do the [face-swapping](https://github.com/wuhuikai/FaceSwap)!
     Basically we can go two ways:
     - use only affine transform on "source" face mask (*aka* warp_2d in code);
-    - apply [delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) on "source" and destination faces landmarks and warp each triangle of source face (*aka* warp_3d in code).
+    - apply [delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) on "source" and destination faces landmarks and warp each triangle on source face (*aka* warp_3d in code).
 This approach leads to more accurate facial expressions transfer;

     <img src="https://github.com/gasparian/photolab_hack/blob/master/imgs/1_wh1N-kogDMaZYS17lqyqeQ.jpeg" height=250>